khasariya-abhinav/DAB-EPS-Control/README.md

 ---

-## 14. Reference
+#### 14. References

-The analytical framework used as a primary reference for the EPS/DAB operating-region analysis is:
+The analytical framework and operating-region analysis implemented in this project are primarily based on the following works:

+> **B. Zhao, Q. Yu, and W. Sun**, “Extended-Phase-Shift Control of Isolated Bidirectional DC–DC Converter for Power Distribution in Microgrid,” *IEEE Transactions on Power Electronics*, vol. 27, no. 11, pp. 4667–4680, Nov.
+2012.
+> DOI: `10.1109/TPEL.2011.2180928`

+This work provides the fundamental analytical framework for **Extended Phase-Shift (EPS) control** of the Dual Active Bridge (DAB) converter, including the derivation of power-transfer characteristics, operating regions, current behavior, and control relationships.

-> A. Rodríguez, A. Vázquez, D. G. Lamar, M. M. Hernando, and J. Sebastián, “Different Purpose Design Strategies and Techniques to Improve the Performance of a Dual Active Bridge With Phase-Shift Control,” *IEEE Transactions on Power Electronics*, vol. 30, no. 2, pp. 790–804, Feb.
+> **A. Rodríguez, A. Vázquez, D. G. Lamar, M. M. Hernando, and J. Sebastián**, “Different Purpose Design Strategies and Techniques to Improve the Performance of a Dual Active Bridge With Phase-Shift Control,” *IEEE Transactions on Power Electronics*, vol. 30, no. 2, pp. 790–804, Feb.
 2015.
-DOI: `10.1109/TPEL.2014.2309853`.
+> DOI: `10.1109/TPEL.2014.2309853`

-The paper develops analytical models and design approaches for DAB phase-shift operation, including operating-region and ZVS-related analysis.
-The implementation in this repository is an independent MATLAB/Simulink implementation and should not be considered an official reproduction of the authors' software.

----

-## 15. License

-This project is distributed under the license included in `LICENSE`.

-If you use substantial portions of the analytical formulation or figures derived from the referenced literature, cite the original publication appropriately.
+This work provides additional analytical treatment of DAB phase-shift operation, including **operating-region analysis, design strategies, current-stress considerations, and ZVS-related operating boundaries**.

+### Relation to the Reference Work

+This repository represents an **independent academic implementation and reproduction study** based on the analytical approaches presented in the above publications.
+The purpose is to understand, implement, and validate the underlying DAB/EPS analytical framework through MATLAB and Simulink.

+The implementation should therefore be viewed as a **reproduction and learning-oriented engineering study**, rather than a claim of novel theoretical contribution.
+While the analytical concepts and strategies are derived from the referenced literature, the **implementation details, numerical procedures, MATLAB scripts, lookup-table generation, visualization, and closed-loop Simulink realization may differ from those presented by the original authors**.

+All intellectual credit for the underlying analytical methods and published strategies belongs to the respective authors.
+The cited publications should be consulted for the complete theoretical derivations and original methodologies.

 ---